Success StoryA "Turn Around" for those in Need

 Outcome: Initial Outcome

-In 2025 The Bullitt County Extension office began partnering with a local food bank and distribution site, The Turn Around Center is located in the southern part of the county.
+In 2025 The Bullitt County Extension office began partnering with a local food bank and distribution site, The Turn Around Center, located in the southern part of the county.
 As a non-profit, The Turn Around Center, uses volunteers to provide food boxes and a hot meal to those in need.
-Over 500 individuals and families use this food distribution center and the weekly meals served.
+Over 400 individuals and families come for the food distribution center and the weekly meals served.
+With over 16% of the population living below the poverty line, this food bank serves the largest number of people allowing the Extension Service to reach an underserved audience.

-The Family and Consumer Science department gave out recipes using the food placed in the monthly "food box".
-On a separate week of the month the agent and program assistant would prepare a recipe using food being distributed, give a mini talk and offer taste testing to those who came to pick up fresh produce.
-Over 50% of those tasting the recipe reported they intended to make the recipe because it used what they were given and tasted very good!
+The Family and Consumer Science department gave out healthy recipes using the food placed in the monthly distributed "food box".
+One day each month the agent and program assistant would prepare a recipe using the food being distributed, give a mini talk and offer taste testing to those who came to pick up fresh produce.
+Over 50% of those tasting the recipe reported they intended to make the recipe because it tasted so good and they had the food!
+With interest growing from the recipes, classes are being scheduled to teach cooking skills using easy recipes.

-Through this work, a new partnership was developed with the school system to help the 50 families and children dealing with food insecurity who were displaced by the February flooding.
-The school social worker joined the advisory council for Family & Consumer Sciences and there are ongoing plans continue to address the needs of those children.
+As a result of the this work, a partnership developed with the school social service system who help over 50 families and children dealing with food insecurity.
+Most recently those who were displaced by the local flooding.
+The school social worker eager to solidify the partnership joined the advisory council for Family & Consumer Sciences.
+Plans are ongoing to address the needs of those children and others for the 2025-2026 school year.

 Stories by Ruth Chowning